This article contains spoilers for “Avengers: Endgame.”

 Sarah Rogers died of tuberculosis in 1936, in the midst of the Great Depression, when Steve was 18 years old.
 Steve and his lifelong best friend, James Buchanan Barnes (“Bucky”), upon renting an apartment together after Sarah’s death, as seen in a flashback in “Captain America: The Winter Soldier” (henceforth referred to as “CA:TWS”), lived in a historically queer neighborhood in Brooklyn.
 Steve’s canonical list of health conditions— shown onscreen in “Captain America: The First Avenger” (henceforth referred to as “CA:TFA”) and in the Captain America museum exhibit in “CA:TWS” — includes asthma, scarlet fever, rheumatic fever, sinusitis, heart palpitations, nervous trouble, bone/joint/other deformity, color blindness, scoliosis, high blood pressure, diabetes, anemia, partial deafness, astigmatism and easy fatiguability.
 (Christ, Steve.)
 Steve lied on his army enlistment format least seven times in seven cities, falsifying his health information in the hopes of “fighting the good fight,” which is a felony.

-All of this alone — the very basic background upon through Steve is established in his first film — sets up a fascinating character with visceral knowledge of social discrimination on levels of class, race, religion and sexuality (consider the racial dynamics at play in the Brooklyn of Spike Lee’s 1989 masterpiece “Do the Right Thing,” but with first-generation Irish, Italian, German, Russian, Chinese and Scandinavian immigrants in the mix), coming of age during three of the most politically complicated decades in American history.
+All of this alone — the very basic background through which Steve is established in his first film — sets up a fascinating character with visceral knowledge of social discrimination on levels of class, race, religion and sexuality (consider the racial dynamics at play in the Brooklyn of Spike Lee’s 1989 masterpiece “Do the Right Thing,” but with first-generation Irish, Italian, German, Russian, Chinese and Scandinavian immigrants in the mix), coming of age during three of the most politically complicated decades in American history.
 Marvel originators Jack Kirby and Joe Simon, two Jewish men, created the character of Steve Rogers in 1941 as a direct contradiction of the Nazi Aryan narrative, and as a call to arms for the United States to combat the burgeoning Third Reich.
-This was during a decade in which the United States was still self-righteously isolationist; Simon and Kirby knew exactly what they were doing in making their hero a sickly, unpopular artist with a chip on his shoulder.
+This was during a decade in which the United States was still self-righteously isolationist, pre-Pearl Harbor; Simon and Kirby knew exactly what they were doing in making their hero a sickly, unpopular artist with a chip on his shoulder.
 The creation of Steve Rogers was a radical, political act.

-While the cinematic Marvel behemoth with which we are familiar is too cowardly to actually address the fact that Steve Rogers is the literal, ideological antithesis of the straight, white male in power or to acknowledge his status as a disabled, non-“white” character — it remains that that is where his conviction, his indefatigability, his dignity and his selflessness are rooted, whether they like it or not.
-A popular interpretation of Steve in the wake of the MCU’s unbridled expansion is that arrogance is one of his most blatant character flaws, that he believes himself to be in the right simply because he always has been and refuses to learn from the new world around him, but the Steve with which the text presents us is a Steve who is constantly conflicted, desperate to prove himself and devoted to doing what he can for others when they can’t — a Steve who takes issue with people who don’t — or won’t — prioritize the greater good.
+While the cinematic Marvel behemoth with which we are familiar is too cowardly to actually address the fact that Steve Rogers is the literal, ideological antithesis of the straight, white male in power or to acknowledge his origins as a disabled, non-“white” character — it remains that that is where his conviction, his indefatigability, his dignity and his selflessness are rooted, whether they like it or not.
+A popular interpretation of Steve in the wake of the MCU’s unbridled expansion is that arrogance is one of his most blatant character flaws, that he believes himself to be in the right simply because he always has been and refuses to learn from the new world around him, but the Steve with which the text presents us is a Steve who is constantly conflicted, desperate to prove himself and devoted to doing what he can for others when they can’t — a Steve who takes issue with people who don’t, or won’t, prioritize the greater good.
 As he says to a departing-for-deployment Bucky in “CA:TFA,” “There are men laying down their lives; I got no right to do any less than them.”

 The popular presumption, instead, is that societal progress is linear, and so anything or everyone in the past must have been conservative, unenlightened or uneducated compared to today; Joss Whedon, writer and director of the first “Avengers” movie back in 2012, gleefully flings himself headfirst into this trap.
 He writes a Steve who is baffled by modern electricity, pitifully pleased when he recognizes a “Wizard of Oz” reference, and the progenitor of the truly cringe-worthy line, “There’s only one God, ma’am, and I’m pretty sure he doesn’t dress like that.”